-s captured within the modelling, and Central (see above).

-vity Centre, primarily on the DELWP site.

-t (approximately) 3,600 in the Activity incts / locations would be suitable for uring that a broad range of dwelling t the time of development.

-th some provision for apartments in the

-ne latter stages of development.
-By 2035, apartments in the activity centre.

-ment within Knox Central is supported by

 Retirement and aged care represent key market opportunities for Knox Central with demand being driven by an ageing population in Knox and nearby municipalities; and proximity/access to a range of facilities and services.
-Consider planning for potential locations of retirement / aged sites (e.g. by nominating a precinct and/or site to accommoda planning processes).

 The accessibility of Knox Central from a large regional area due to good road transport infrastructure (although the lack of public transport is a disadvantage) also will stimulate locational demand Land use demand and capacity analysis for seniors living is included in the residential analysis.

+Consider planning for potential locations of retirement / aged care facilities and building on existing sites (e.g. by nominating a precinct and/or site to accommodate future facilities as part of master planning processes).

-Provide for sufficient flexibility in the planning process to allow facilities.
-For example, the co-location of aged care and retired to allow residents to 'age in place' in the same location.
-This a Housing Strategy 2015.
-Plan for the integration of aged care and residential facilities in elements and advantages are protected and enhanced.
-This is is also increasingly a 'lifestyle' choice and aged care facilities a providing a range of services and facilities.
-Plan for aged care and retirement facilities of different sizes ar facilities or vertical/multi-storey facilities.
+Provide for sufficient flexibility in the planning process to allow the growth and evolution of facilities.
+For example, the co-location of aged care and retirement living facilities is now common to allow residents to 'age in place' in the same location.
+This approach is supported by the Knox Housing Strategy 2015.

+Plan for the integration of aged care and residential facilities into Knox Central so that the lifestyle elements and advantages are protected and enhanced.
+This is because retirement living, especially, is also increasingly a 'lifestyle' choice and aged care facilities are increasingly of a higher quality providing a range of services and facilities.

+Plan for aged care and retirement facilities of different sizes and formats.
+This may include low-rise facilities or vertical/multi-storey facilities.